Discovery Turbo (United States): As Motor Trend

 On August 3, 2017, Discovery announced that it would contribute Velocity into a joint venture with the digital, live events, and direct-to-consumer businesses of automotive publisher TEN: The Enthusiast Network.
 Discovery will hold a majority stake in the venture.

 In April 2018, it was announced that TEN had been renamed the Motor Trend Group, and that Velocity would rebrand to Motor Trend Network later in 2018.
 Co-branded with the automotive magazine Motor Trend, the rebranding was part of an effort by Discovery, following its acquisition of Scripps Networks Interactive, to focus more on direct-to-consumer offerings targeting niche topics with "passionate" audiences.
 Motor Trend already operates the subscription video-on-demand service Motor Trend OnDemand, and had plotted out international expansion (including a British launch of Motor Trend OnDemand in the UK in December 2017, and a forthcoming over-the-air Motor Trend television channel in Italy.

 Velocity officially rebranded as Motor Trend on November 23, 2018.

+As Discovery Turbo

+In December 2024, Hearst Communications acquired Motor Trend Group and most its assets from Warner Bros.
+Discovery.
+This eventually led to the TV channel rebranding as Discovery Turbo, a change which took effect on January 9, 2026.

 International versions

 In Canada, Discovery Velocity launched on February 12, 2015.
 The channel was, originally, the Canadian version of Discovery HD Theater, and had been branded as Discovery World immediately prior.

-In some markets, Discovery operates similarly-themed channels known as Discovery Turbo (Asia-Pacific, Latin America, UK/Ireland), DTX (Europe, except UK/Ireland), and Motor Trend (Italy), which feature a similar focus on automotive-themed programs.
+In some markets, Discovery operates similarly-themed channels of the same name (Asia-Pacific, Latin America, UK/Ireland, Italy), DTX (Europe, except UK/Ireland and Italy), which feature a similar focus on automotive-themed programs.